nui-ai/mediapipe/README.md

 # MediaPipe v0.10.13 Build Guide

 This guide explains how to work towards reproducibly building MediaPipe v0.10.13 for just the hand tracking target, at revision tag v0.10.13 of mediapipe which this forked repository was reverted to.
 Judging from experience you need to work a few days to make it happen, as the build code will fail with modern Bazel, versions of dependencies it will fetch from the Internet which are not the same as when this build was originally working at the time of v0.10.13 release, and similar issues with its last-mile pip install for python proof of concept.
 Sometimes AI gets it right after just one day of careful iteration.

+This repository is also a codebase where a lot of voodoo took place on a first two-day run of this all ― but it contains the right build target commands named below, and a lean verification script `verify.py` that can be used to verify the build result when you get that far.

+Techically it's a fork of the original MediaPipe repository, reverted to the v0.10.13 tag commit, with some patches applied to make it buildable again which didn't go all the way and should be restarted from v0.10.13 from scratch.

+This repository would be between a prerequisite and a starting point for deriving a mediapipe-framework liberated C++ implementation of the hand tracking pipeline, which is the topic of the sibling repository [hand-tracking-cpp](https://github.com/nui-ai/mediapipe-liberation)

 - Success means:
   - A build command that's more specific than the original MediaPipe build instructions to avoid more errors from unnecessary build targets